 Your brand positioning statement will show what you aspire to become in your industry and guide your creative asset.
 And it will be your key to success.

 Whether if you already have one, or if you are just forming a positioning statement; this article is everything you need to constitute your distinctive and strong brand positioning statement.

 What is a Brand Positioning Statement?

-A brand positioning statement is simply who you are as a brand.
+A brand positioning statement is simply what is your brand identity.
 It explains what you do, your targets, and what you promise to customers.

-Not a lot of people tend to go places they aren't familiar with unless they have a map.
-Your brand positioning serves as the guiding map your customers need when they first associate with your brand.
+Not a lot of people tend to go places they aren’t familiar with unless they have a map.
+Your brand positioning serves as the guiding map your target market needs when they first associate with your brand.

-However, it requires a good amount of brainstorming and planning.
-A brand positioning statement isn't something you can just put together in a few hours.
+However, a brand positioning statement requires a good amount of brainstorming and planning.
+A brand positioning statement isn’t something you can just put together in a few hours.

-You need a full comprehension of your industry and where you stand as a brand.
-It should be a guidance for all your future creative actions and marketing decisions.
+You need a full comprehension of your industry and where you stand as a brand to create the optimal brand positioning statement.
+It should be a guide for all your future creative actions and marketing efforts.